 - Extra salt or sand to tackle icy walkways and entrances to your building.

-- A supply of flashlights and batteries to ensure employees can continue to move safely through the work space.
+- A supply of flashlights and batteries to ensure employees can continue to move safely through the workspace should you lose power.

 - Water and food in case you’re snowed in for a long stretch of time.